morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 By default, it will provision the box and launch a three-node Kubernetes cluster.

+### Host machine

-You can also launch the playground on your host directly by running below command in repository root directory to initialize the environment at first:
+You can also launch the playground on your host machine directly by running below command in repository root directory to initialize the environment at first:
 ```shell
 $ ./install/launch.sh init
 ```